ishay320/oscilloscope/readme.md

 1. st-flash - flash the device

-use `make upload` command to compile
+use `make upload` command to upload

 example: